-As we approach the E-rate filing deadline, it’s critical to make sure that the vendor you’ve chosen is able to provide what your district needs at the best possible cost.
+As we approach the E-rate filing deadline (March 25, 2020), it’s critical to make sure that the vendor you’ve chosen is able to provide what your district needs at the best possible cost.
 Most vendors genuinely want to help and support school districts, and as long as the economics are practical they will work with you to create a cost-effective solution.
 Here are some guidelines to help you advocate for your school district’s broadband needs effectively and on time.

 1. Be specific about your plans for the district.

 Tell your vendor how quickly you think your bandwidth demands will grow, and what your bandwidth goals are at different points in the future.
 Given this type of information, the vendor account team will have what they need to go back to their management to push for a longer-term, scalable solution for the district.